Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 *Revision 8 (2022-02-20): works with Fedora 35, AlmaLinux 8, RockyLinux 8*

+*While this guide is still valid, in 2026 I switched to Docker and Gunicorn for my Python web app deployments.
+Check out `Deploying Python Web Applications with Docker`_ for more details.*

 ..
 TEASER_END

 .. |ci-status| image:: https://github.com/Kwpolska/ansible-nginx-uwsgi/workflows/CI%20in%20Docker%20for%20ansible-nginx-uwsgi%20%28pyweb%29/badge.svg

 CI status for the associated Ansible Playbook: |ci-status|

-For easy linking, I set up some aliases: https://go.chriswarrick.com/pyweb and https://go.chriswarrick.com/uwsgi-tut (powered by a Django web application, deployed with nginx and uWSGI!).
+For easy linking, I set up some aliases: https://go.chriswarrick.com/pyweb and https://go.chriswarrick.com/uwsgi-tut.

 .. class:: right-toc